-- Eye drops (in this case it must be lubricating eye drops) can clean your contacts and prevent protein build-up by lubricating the eyes, but constant strain and wind can still cause blockages.
+- Eye drops (in this case it must be lubricating eye drops) can clean your contacts and prevent protein build-up by lubricating the eyes.
+The disadvantage is constant strain and wind can still cause blockages.

-Using eye drops daily are vital to maintaining your contacts, but to keep your eyes healthy and maintaining good vision, you also need to clean your contact lenses with saline.
+Using eye drops daily are vital to maintaining your contacts.
+Not only this, you also need to clean your contact lenses with saline to keep your eyes healthy and maintaining good vision,

 What is the Best Solution to Remove Protein Buildup From Contacts?

 Multi-purpose solution is a one bottle ‘no-rub’ cleaning regimen that replaces cleaning and rinsing solutions.
 As mentioned by name it helps to remove debris by breaking down protein & lipid.
-It does not only clean & rinse your contact lenses but also fight against bacterial accumulation.
+Multi-purpose solution does not only clean & rinse your contact lenses, similarly, it also fights against bacterial accumulation.

-However, a multi-purpose solution contains preservatives which is sometimes not very friendly to some patients.
+Multi-purpose solution may contain preservatives, which is sometimes not very friendly to some patients.
 They are advised to use hydrogen peroxide solution as it is preservative-free.

 Hydrogen Peroxide Solution

-The hydrogen peroxide solution is used to clean, rinse & disinfect contact lenses but it is not a one-step process.
+We use hydrogen peroxide solution to clean, rinse & disinfect contact lenses, yet it is not a one-step process.
 Never put your lenses directly in your eyes as this chemical can cause serious burns and injuries to your cornea.
 It requires a neutralizing process to make your lenses wearable again.

 Hydrogen peroxide often comes with a special case featuring a neutralizer basket.
 It contains a built-in disc that breakdown hydrogen peroxide molecules into water and oxygen making it safe for you to wear contacts.
 With other cases, you may need neutralising tablets which further add a step to your daily cleansing routine.

 Saline solution is a solution of distilled water and salt.
-It safely rinses and stores your lenses but can neither clean your lenses from protein buildup nor disinfect them from bacterial contamination.
+It safely rinses and stores your lenses.
+However, they can neither clean your lenses from protein buildup nor disinfect them from bacterial contamination.
 It is best to follow with other solutions to disinfect your contact lenses to keep it hydrated.

-Cleaning devices rinse and disinfect contact lenses.
-There are a variety of devices available, each engineered slightly different and have often more to offer than the other.
-They make use of ultrasonic sound waves or subsonic agitation where disinfection occurs by multi-purpose contact lens solution or ultraviolet light.
+There are a variety of cleaning devices available, each engineered differently and serves a different purpose.
+Most cleaning devices use ultrasonic sound waves or subsonic agitation.
+In this case, disinfection takes place through multi-purpose contact lens solution or ultraviolet light.

-Run on batteries, some of the cleaning devices create an abrasive reaction and produce sound during the disinfection process.
-There are also slightly expensive devices that make no sound and comparatively clean contact lenses more effectively.
+Some of the cleaning devices would also create an abrasive reaction during the disinfection process.
+If you are not a fan of loud noises, there are also other devices that make lesser sounds and cleans contact lenses effectively.
+These usually cost higher though.